netgen/DebugManGame/rules.md

 # DebugManGame

+  Application won't work offline - an HTTP server has to be run in the folder where all the files are.

   Before the game begins, size of the board (number of the questions) and quantity of each bug type are configured.
 Maximum size of board is 6 rows and 8 columns, meaning